jonathanjansen/bondjure/ReadMe.md

 -I am using 1.9 and setting the project up without templates or scaffolding to keep noise to a minimum -Added olical/depot cause its not fun manual checking if deps are up to date.
--Added figwheel as I have a better workflow with it
+-Added figwheel as I have a better workflow with it -Added the form layout first because I like to work "Front to back"